cosmos/relayer/docs/advanced_usage.md

 > This auto-update functionality is specifically useful on low trafficked paths where messages aren't regularly being relayed.

-You can choose to update clients more regularly by using the `--time-threshold` flag when running the `rly start` command.
+Alternitavely, you can choose to update clients more frequently by using the `--time-threshold` flag when running the `rly start` command.

 Example:

-- You are relaying on a path that has a client trusting period of 9 minutes.
+- Say...
+You are relaying on a path that has a client trusting period of 9 minutes.
 - If no messages are sent for 6 minutes and the client is 3 minutes (1/3) to expiration, the relayer will automatically update the client.
 - If you wish to update the client more frequently, say anytime two minutes have passed without a `MsgUpdateClient` being sent, use flag: `--time-threshold 2m`

 Selecting a time-threshold that is greater than 2/3 of the client trusting period will deem itself useless.

+Use cases for configuring the `--time-threshold` flag:
+- The underlying chain node that the relayer is using as an endpoint has restrictive pruning.
+Client updates are needed more frequently since states 2/3 trusting period ago would not be available due to pruning.
+- Mitiage relayer operational errors allowing more frequent updates incase a relayer node goes down for > the client trusting period.

 \* It is not mandatory for relayers to include the `MsgUpdateClient` when relaying packets, however most, if not all relayers currently do.